IntelRealSense/RealSenseID/Readme.md

 ```

 ### Secure communication
-The communication over the serial line with the device is encrypted, using the ECDH protocol for the initial key exchange.
+The communication with the device is encrypted, using the ECDH protocol for the initial key exchange.

-Signature callbacks enables you to sign and validate communication with the device using your own public/private keys.
+Signature callbacks enables to sign and validate communication with the device using host public/private keys.
 ```cpp
 RealSenseID::Examples::SignClbk sig_clbk;
 RealSenseID::FaceAuthenticator auth {&sig_clbk};